figure-io/polymer-timeseries/README.md

 #### el.xMax

 Defines the maximum value of the x-axis domain.
+Default is `null`.

 ``` javascript
 el.xMax = new Date();